In this section

 The Fertility Preservation Service was established in 2012, built by a guiding coalition and driven by a shared passion to establish a clinical and academic centre of excellence in Oncofertility.
 The service is based upon the work of the multidisciplinary team, with strong partnerships across the

 Parkville precinct.
 The director of the Oncofertility Program is Associate Professor Yasmin Jayasinghe.
-The Oncofertility Nurse Coordinator, Kathryn McFadden, plays a central role supporting families from diagnosis to transition.
+The Oncofertility Nurse Coordinators, Kathryn McFadden & Lucy Elam, play a central role supporting families from diagnosis to transition.
 There are two program managers for the service.
 The clinical program manager, Pamela Salveen, monitors quality and safety to support high quality care.
 The academic program manager, Dr Michael Assis, oversees research and data.

 To develop and implement resources, improve communication, develop guidance and policy, build capacity in all levels at The Royal Children's Hospital and beyond.